UPDATE: This recipe and images were updated on April 14, 2025.

 - Make sure your butter is softened to room temperature.
 This is important for getting the right consistency in the cookie dough.

-- Use a 1 Tablespoon cookie scoop to scoop the dough.
+- Use a cookie scoop for the dough.
 It ensures that all of your cookies are a uniform size, and it also helps make them more perfectly round.
+A 2-tablespoon cookie scoop is the perfect size for these cookies!

 - Let the baking pans cool in between batches.
 If you place the cookie dough on an already warm baking sheet, it will start melting right away and will affect the final shape of your cookies.

-- If you want perfectly round cookies, swirl the cookies with a glass when they come out of the oven.
-While the cookies are warm, place the mouth of a sturdy glass over the cookies, and softly swirl them to make the edges perfectly round and uniform.
+- If you want perfectly round cookies, carefully swirl the cookies with a glass when they come out of the oven.
+While the cookies are warm from the oven, place the mouth of a sturdy glass over the cookies, and softly swirl them to make the edges perfectly round and uniform.
+This is optional, but makes them look great!

 Sourdough discard is what is left over after you feed your sourdough starter.
 Sourdough discard can be literally discarded (thrown away or composted), or you can use it in sourdough discard recipes like this one!